Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 ## Course 8 week 1 (Put it to work, Prepare for cybersecurity jobs)

-1. Fill in the blank: A security mindset is the <---->.
+1. Fill in the blank: A security mindset is the <---->. ability to evaluate risk and constantly seek out identity the potential or actual breach of a system, application, or data.

 2.